-Deep Vein Thrombosis: Recognizing and Preventing Blood Clots is an earlier stage or precursor that can progress to Pulmonary Embolism: When Clots Travel to the Lungs without intervention.
+Deep Vein Thrombosis: Recognizing and Preventing Blood Clots is an earlier stage or precursor that can progress to Pulmonary Embolism: When Clots Travel to the Lungs: Symptoms without intervention.

 Cardiology